The Very Best of Colombia: Santa Marta, Andes and Chocó

 Day 4.
 Birding the San Lorenzo Ridge and El Dorado Lodge

 We will have an early start, leaving the lodge before dawn to look for the endemic Santa Marta Screech Owl.
-We will reach the famous San Lorenzo Ridge at 2700 meters above sea level.
-Here we will look for Santa Marta Parakeet, Santa Marta Bush Tyrant, Santa Marta Warbler, Rufous-headed Spinetail, Yellow-crowned Whitestart, Streak-capped Spinetail, Santa Marta Mountain Tanager, Santa Marta Brushfinch, Yellow-bellied Chat-Tyrant, and Flammulated Treehunter, and with luck Brown-rumped Tapaculo.
-We will visit the San Lorenzo Field Station to look for the endemic Santa Marta Antpitta being fed with worms.
-Then we will return to the lodge, and after lunch we will look for Golden-breasted Fruiteater, White-tipped Quetzal, Masked Trogon, Montane Foliage-gleaner, and White-lored Warbler.
+We will then reach the famous San Lorenzo Ridge at 2,700 meters (8,850 feet) above sea level.
+Here we will look for Santa Marta Parakeet, Santa Marta Bush Tyrant, Santa Marta Warbler, Rufous-headed Spinetail, Yellow-crowned Whitestart, Streak-capped Spinetail, Santa Marta Mountain Tanager, Santa Marta Brushfinch, Yellow-bellied Chat-Tyrant, Flammulated Treehunter, and with luck, Brown-rumped Tapaculo.
+We will visit the San Lorenzo Field Station to look for the endemic Santa Marta Antpitta, being fed with worms.
+Then we will return to the lodge and after lunch look for Golden-breasted Fruiteater, White-tipped Quetzal, Masked Trogon, Montane Foliage-gleaner, and White-lored Warbler.

 Overnight: El Dorado Lodge, El Dorado Bird Reserve

 Day 5.
 El Dorado Lodge and transfer to Santa Marta